geosentry/geocore/geocore-spatio/README.md

 ## Endpoints

 ### /reshape
-A **GeoCore** API function that reshapes a recieved *GeoJSON* geometry into it's square bounding box and returns its bounds and its area in sq.metres, sq.kilometres, hectares and acres.
+A **GeoCore** API function that reshapes a recieved *GeoJSON* geometry into it's square bounding box and returns its bounds, centroid and its area in sq.metres, sq.kilometres, hectares and acres.
 It supports ``Point``, ``Polygon`` and ``LineString`` geometries.
 Multi-feature GeoJSONs will not raise an error but only the first Feature will be reshaped.
 The different geometry types are handled as follows.

 ``Point`` - Creates a square buffer of 2.5kms around the point.
 ``Polygon`` & ``LineString`` - Creates a square bound around the geometry.